-ICANN directors would technically be appointed or removed by the Sole Member but the Sole Member would only be capable of acting at the direction of the entities specified in the Bylaws (SOs/ACs/NomCom) with respect to the appointment and removal of individual directors.
-In order to maintain the current arrangements for the appointment of directors, which is a requirement pursuant to the ICANN Bylaws, the Member rules expressed in ICANN's Bylaws would require the Sole Member to use its power to appoint or remove a director on the instructions of the specific SO/AC/NomCom responsible for appointing that director as per the current ICANN Bylaws, without requiring a community-wide vote.
+As a membership organization-ICANN directors have to-would technically be appointed or removed by the Sole Member but the Sole Member would only be capable of acting at the direction of the entities specified in the Bylaws (SOs/ACs/NomCom) with respect to the appointment and removal of individual directors.
+In order to maintain the current arrangements for the appointment of directors, which is a requirement pursuant to the ICANN Bylaws, the Member rules expressed in ICANN's Bylaws would require the Sole Member to use its power to appoint or remove a director-to/from the ICANN Board on the instructions of the specific SO/AC/NomCom responsible for appointing that director as per the current ICANN Bylaws, without requiring a community-wide vote.